I Lost Everything So You Don't Have To

 But even that couldn’t save me.
 Booting into Hyprland, the first thing I wanted to do was check my data.
 After opening “Dolphin”, the default file explorer and checking for my drive… nothing.

-It was quite bleak there for a while, but 2 months have passed and the only real loss was the $400 in crypto I didn’t back up.
-Another big loss was the 3 weeks worth of work that I hadn’t been pushing to GitHub…
+It was quite bleak there for a while, but 2 months have passed and the only real loss was the 3 weeks worth of work that I hadn’t been pushing to GitHub…

 Lessons Learned